Skip to main content

 When applying the software-based virtual surround sound, this effect takes a step further, making you feel like you’re in a bigger room than before.
 Also, directional awareness can be exaggerated to explicitly show you the direction of the sound.

-That mostly helps in videogames, where a great surround sound provides immersion and hit rate.
+That mostly helps in video games, where great surround sound provides immersion and environment awareness.
 Movies and music also benefit from good 3D audio, especially if they’re already mastered in one of the surround sound standards.

 In most cases, you’re getting virtual surround sound software included with the purchase of gaming headsets.
 Games are the perfect environment for experiencing 3D sound.